-All HRCT examinations were carried out using a dual detector helical computed tomography (CT) scanner (HiSpeed NX/i; GE Medical Systems, Milwaukee, WI, USA).
-Scans were obtained in the supine and prone positions, at full inspiration, with 1.5-mm collimation at 10-mm intervals; images were reconstructed using a high spatial-frequency (bone) algorithm.
-All studies were stored and subsequently viewed at window settings appropriate for visualisation of the lung parenchyma (window centre -550 HU; window width 1500 HU).
-The extent and severity of CT patterns in individual lobes (with the lingula considered as a separate lobe) were independently quantified on supine images by two thoracic radiologists unaware of the lung function testing results.
+All high-resolution computed tomography (HRCT) examinations were obtained using a dual detector helical CT scanner (HiSpeed NX/i, GE Medical Systems, Milwaukee, WI, USA).
+Scans were obtained in the supine and prone positions, at full inspiration, with 1.5 mm collimation at 10 mm intervals;

+images were reconstructed using a high-spatial-frequency (bone) algorithm.
+All studies were stored and subsequently viewed on CD, at window settings appropriate for visualisation of the lung parenchyma (window centre -550 HU; window width 1500 HU).
+The extent/severity of CT patterns in individual lobes (with the lingula considered as a separate lobe) were independently quantified on supine images by two thoracic radiologists unaware of the lung function testing results.
 Discrepant observations were resolved by a consensus review.
-Prone images were reviewed to determine whether abnormalities in the dependent lung represented established disease (shown if the abnormalities persisted) or (normal) dependent atelectasis (shown if the abnormalities did not persist on the prone images).
+Prone images were reviewed to determine whether abnormalities in the dependent lung represented established disease (that is persisted) or (normal) dependent atelectasis (did not persist on the prone images).

-The abnormalities were quantified as follows: 1) the severity of lobar volume loss (0=none; 1=mild; 2=severe); 2) the prominence of peripheral vessels (defined as those vessels within 2 cm of the pleural surface) and the prominence of central pulmonary vessels (0=none; 1=mild; 2=moderate; 3=severe); and 3) the extent of thickened interlobular septa (0=none; 1=less than five interlobular septa; 2=more than five interlobular septa or ≤50% involvement of the pleural surface; 3=>50% involvement of the pleural surface).
-The extent of the following patterns were scored on a continuous scale to the nearest 5%: 1) a reticular pattern (defined as innumerable interlacing line shadows suggesting a mesh [12]); 2) groundglass opacification (defined as a hazy increased attenuation of lung, but with preservation of vascular and bronchovascular markings [12]); and 3) nodules.
-The presence or absence of tractional dilatation of segmental and subsegmental airways ("traction bronchiectasis") within regions of ground-glass opacification and irregular linear opacities (defined as any linear opacity of irregular thickness of 1-3 mm, distinct from interlobular septa, bronchovascular bundles and nodular opacities [12]) was recorded.
+The following abnormalities were quantified as follows: a) the severity of lobar volume loss (0=none; 1=mild; 2=severe); b) the prominence of peripheral vessels (defined as those vessels within two centimetres of the pleural surface) and the prominence of central pulmonary vessels (0=none; 1=mild; 2-moderate; 3=severe) and c) the extent of thickened interlobular septa (0=none; 1= less than 5 interlobular septa; 2= greater than 5 interlobular septa or less than 50% involvement of the pleural surface; 3= greater than 50% involvement of the pleural surface).
+The extent of the following patterns were scored on a continuous scale to the nearest 5%: a) a reticular pattern (defined as innumerable interlacing line shadows suggesting a mesh [12]); b) ground-glass opacification (defined as a hazy increased attenuation of lung, but with preservation of vascular and bronchovascular markings [12]), and c) nodules.
+The presence or absence of tractional dilatation of segmental and subsegmental airways ("traction bronchiectasis") within regions of groundglass opacification and irregular linear opacities (defined as any linear opacity of irregular thickness of 1-3mm, distinct from interlobular septa, bronchovascular bundles and nodular opacities [12]) were recorded.